Allied Irish Banks: 2011 AIB filed lawsuit

+2020 Workforce reduction

 In December 2020 AIB announced its intention to cut 1,500 jobs by 2023 noting that due to the COVID-19 pandemic, 80% of its workforce had been working from home.
-Some branches will also be merged.
+Some branches were also merged.

-Re-privatization
+Re-privatisation

-Minister for Finance Pascal Donohoe said that the government will start selling its 71% stake in the bank, with the sell-off slated to begin in January 2022.
+The former Minister for Finance Pascal Donohoe said that the government would be selling its then 71% stake in the bank, with the sell-off beginning in January 2022.

+In June 2024, it was announced that the government's ownership had reduced to 25% as part of a share sale at the time.

+In March 2025, the Irish Government announced its plans to reduce its stake in AIB Group from 12% to around 3% after approving the bank's €1.2 billion share buyback plan.
+The move continued Ireland's gradual exit from the bank, which it nationalised in 2010 with a €21 billion bailout.
+In June 2025, the Irish Government sold its remaining stake in AIB, thus returning the bank to full private ownership.

 Controversy

 2002: John Rusnak losses

 John Rusnak, a currency trader at Allfirst, racked up losses of almost US$700 million during Michael Buckley's tenure as group chief executive.
 It was Ireland's biggest banking scandal and the fourth-biggest banking scandal in the world when it came to light on 4 February 2002.

 Tax evasion

 The €90 million settlement that AIB reached with the Revenue Commissioners in respect of Deposit Interest Retention Tax evasion in 2000 was the highest tax settlement in the history of Ireland.
 The bank's internal auditor, Tony Spollen, highlighted a potential Deposit Interest Retention Tax (DIRT) liability of IR£100 million for the period 1986–1991, but Gerry Scanlon, the group chief executive at that time rubbished this estimate, describing it as "infantile".
 The Oireachtas Sub-Committee Inquiry into DIRT hearing on 27 September 1999 concluded that it was "extraordinary" when Scanlon told the Inquiry that he was unaware of the scale of the DIRT issue.

 The Revenue Commissioners on 28 March 2006 imposed a tax settlement plus penalties on four former senior executives for their interest, while employed by AIB, arising from investments they maintained in Faldor Limited.
 Faldor was an investment company set up in the British Virgin Islands that between 1989 and 1996 hold funds on behalf of these senior AIB executives as well as people connected to them.
 Allied Irish Banks Investment Managers then managed the funds in the company on their behalf; at the time Gerry Scanlan was CEO of the bank.
 Faldor subsequently benefited from inappropriate deal allocations, and artificial deals that amounted to €48,000 out of AIB Investment Managers' own funds.